emory-libraries/aspace_static_plugins/env-differences.md

 ### Differences between local and deployed instances.

 - image_tag in an .html.erb file doesn't get processed. need to write as html. [tech-docs](https://archivesspace.github.io/tech-docs/customization/theming.html) notes: "Since anything we add to plugins directory will not be precompiled by the Rails asset pipeline, we cannot use some of the tag helpers (like img_tag ), since that’s assuming the asset is being managed by the asset pipeline."
+- There are other plugins that are active, but not in the archivesspace repo that we are working off of.
+So for example, the staff side header actually doesn’t come from the _global_header.html.erb file that we can see, it comes from an [oauth plugin](https://github.com/lyrasis/aspace-oauth).